HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```

 ### E) Request Parameter
-Define a parameter which can be referenced anywhere in the CQL Libray.
+Define a request parameter which can be referenced anywhere in the CQL Libray.
 ```sql
 parameter device_request DeviceRequest
 ```
-Note: DRLS typically uses DeviceRequest, ServiceRequest and MedicationRequest as common parameters.
+*Note:* DRLS typically uses DeviceRequest, ServiceRequest and MedicationRequest as common parameters.

 ### F) Patient Context
 Specify that the statements below this should be interpreted with reference to a single patient.